 Sunset at New Farm Park

-Edward Lodge* is a small boutique hotel near the beautiful New Farm Park and riverwalk, as well as the ferry to reach the city.
-I like that they provide guests with bicycles and helmets; it’s much cheaper than using those from the shared schemes provided by Beam and Neuron.
+• Edward Lodge: A boutique hotel near New Farm Park and the riverwalk.
+They provide guests with bicycles and helmets, much cheaper than using the shared schemes.

 New to Beam?
 You can download their app here and use the referral code ydXTF (it’s case-sensitive).
 We’ll both get free credits!

-New to Neuron?
-Register here or use the coupon code 12D5HSYE, and we’ll both get a free 10-minute ride.
+New to Lime?
+Register here or use the coupon code RJARISMYS5J, and we’ll both get $7 credit.

 Map of the best areas to stay in Brisbane

-Did you like these places to stay in Brisbane?
+Did you like this article about places to stay in Brisbane?
 Add this article to your Pinterest board:

 Eloise